360Learning/jquery-select-areas/README.md

 # API Doc

-## Area:
+## Area
-An area is described (when retrieved or set) by a json object :
+An area is described (when retrieved or set) by a json object:

     {
         id, // ID identifying the area in the plugin x,  // X coordinate (Position)